 To install the Java agent:

-Start or restart your app server.
+Start or restart your application server/container.

 - View your app in New Relic and get comfortable with the user interface.

 - Read the documentation about APM.
 For example, read about the Summary page, the JVM metrics page, the Transactions page, and other performance monitoring features.

 - Query your data using NRQL (New Relic Query Language).

 - Learn about setting up custom instrumentation and async instrumentation for application activity not monitored by default.